Enelg52/KittyStager/README.md

 cd client
 go build
 ```
-### 5. Kitten
 The server need to be running
 ```
 cd kitten/basicKitten
 env GOOS=windows GOARCH=amd64 go build -o basicKitten.exe
 ```
-Then start the kitten on the target and enjoy !
+Then start the server, the client and run the kitten on the target.

 ## Usage
 start server